jyauri/Brazilian-Sign-Language-Recognition-in-a-Healthcare-Setting/README.md

 The dataset is packed into Matlab files, easily accessible from other programming languages.

-If you are interested in our dataset, please feel free to write us *elias@dca.fee.unicamp.br*.
+If you like to access to our dataset, please feel free to mail to *elias@dca.fee.unicamp.br* or *martino@dca.fee.unicamp.br*.

 ## How to cite: